Welcome to Gloomhaven

 - Age range : 12+

-- Mechanism(s): Action / Movement Programming, Co-operative Play, Grid Movement, Hand Management, Modular Board, Role Playing, Simultaneous Action Selection, Storytelling, Variable Player Powers
+- Mechanism(s): Action / Movement Programming, Action Retrieval, Campaign / Battle Card Driven, Co-operative Play, Communication Limits, Cooperative Game, Deck, Bag, and Pool Building, Grid Movement, Hand Management, Legacy Game, Modular Board, Once-Per-Game Abilities, Role Playing, Scenario / Mission / Campaign Game, Simultaneous Action Selection, Solo / Solitaire Game, Storytelling, Variable Player Powers